md-zaman/jenkins-learning/Notes.md

       ```

-  f.
+  e.
 We ca do the above thing from the jenkins server as well
     Paste the above redirect command in the Jenkins 'Build.sh' and you will
     get the file in /tmp/info